Oyami-Srk/AccountManagerInformationManager/README.md

 ### 2. About Front-end resources

 The Front-end webpages of this project is provided by others.
-This Project is RESTful style and DO NOT require any of template engine like `jsp` or `thymeleaf`.
+This Project is based on HTTP API and DO NOT require any of template engine like `jsp` or `thymeleaf`.

 I'm not very into modifying look and logic of Front-end, so I just fit the provided mock pages to be